 Richard Browning’s ‘Iron Man’ suit, however, already HAS the flying part sorted, says Kostek.
 “It just needs to increase power to support an integrated exoskeleton.
 Again, it’s a materials issue, finding the right combination to provide protection and at the same time light enough to seal the suit and allow high altitude operation.”

 Clearly spandex and tin foil isn’t going to work.
-By the time we get to Avengers: Infinity War, the Iron Man suit has, of course, had multiple iterations.
+By the time we get to Avengers: Infinity War (Watch Now on Disney+), the Iron Man suit has, of course, had multiple iterations.
 Its first appearance in 2008’s Iron Man owed much to the original bulky design, created by Don Heck and Jack Kirby back in 1963.
 Then it was as much life support as exoskeleton.
-Iron Man 3 introduced a bunch of suits all at once in the form of remote-controlled versions, including the blue and silver Igor and Shotgun variations, and silver and red Silver Centurion, as well as the gold Midas model, all of which would give way to the red and gold colour scheme more commonly associated with the armoured Avenger.
+Iron Man 3 (Watch Now on Disney+) introduced a bunch of suits all at once in the form of remote-controlled versions, including the blue and silver Igor and Shotgun variations, and silver and red Silver Centurion, as well as the gold Midas model, all of which would give way to the red and gold colour scheme more commonly associated with the armoured Avenger.
 Stark’s current armour is constructed from nanotech but what would we use IRL?

 “Possibly composite materials could be used to provide full body coverage,” muses Kostek.
 “If it’s to be used for military purposes then the material covering would need to be some type of body armour.
 For any high-level flights, an environmental system will be needed to control both temperature and breathing.
 To meet these requirements, realistic Iron Man armour will likely resemble, or even be, a space suit.”